Pickin v British Railways Board

 is a UK constitutional law case, concerning parliamentary sovereignty.

 Facts

-Pickin claimed that the British Railways Board fraudulently misled Parliament when it passed a private Act of 1968, which abolished a rule that if a railway line were abandoned, the land would vest in the owners of the adjoining land.
-This rule came from Private Acts of 1836 and 1845.
-Pickin had bought a small piece of land adjoining the railway line in 1969, the Clevedon-Yatton branch line in Somerset.
+Pickin claimed that the British Railways Board fraudulently misled Parliament when it passed a local act, the British Railways Act 1968 (c. xxxiv), which abolished a pre-1845 provision which stated that if a railway line were abandoned, the land would vest in the owners of the adjoining land.
+This provision, in this specific case, came from section 259 of the Bristol and Exeter Railway Act 1836 (6 & 7 Will.
+4. c. xxxvi).
+Pickin was interested in ownership of the railways and so to test the board's right in court, they took advantage of and bought a small piece of land adjoining the railway line in 1969, the Clevedon-Yatton branch line in Somerset.
 When the railway closed, he claimed he was entitled to strip of the old line.
-He argued the Board did not comply with standing orders of each House of Parliament that required individual notice to be given to owners affected by private legislation.
+He argued the board did not comply with standing orders of each House of Parliament that required individual notice to be given to owners affected by private legislation.

 Judgment

 Court of Appeal

 The Court of Appeal held there was a triable issue.
 Lord Denning MR said the following:

 Edmund-Davies LJ and Stephenson LJ agreed.